MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/install-sign-in-hololens-app.md

 ms.reviewer: v-brycho
 ---

-# Install and sign in to the Dynamics 365 Guides HoloLens app
+# Install/sign in to the Dynamics 365 Guides HoloLens app

 If you haven't already installed the [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-hololens](../includes/pn-hololens.md)] app on your [!include[pn-hololens](../includes/pn-hololens.md)] device (or if it hasn't already been installed for you), you can install it from the [!include[cc-microsoft](../includes/cc-microsoft.md)] Store for Consumers.